 Fancourt has a strong local community caddie programme, and golfers playing the Montagu or Outeniqua can either employ them to carry bags or serve as forecaddies for golfers using carts.

 Fancourt has no official records, but 63 was scored on the Montagu by Andrew Curlewis in the 2009 Coca-Cola Championship, and by Santiago Tarrio Ben in 2020 DiData, and Ugo Coussaud in 2023 DiData.

 Water hazards factor strongly in the finish.
 The par-3 17th is a signature hole, the tee and green separated by a wide expanse of water.
 The uphill 18th is the shortest of the par 5s, and again has a green surrounded by water in the front and both sides.
 The second is possibly the most beautiful par 3 at Fancourt, played from a high tee to a green in the valley below.
 The seventh is an exceptional long par 4, the fairway curving sharply left around the river to a green that is partly hidden.
 Uniquely attractive holes on the back nine include the downhill par-5 tenth, and the dogleg left 13th.

 Guests staying at Fancourt have a range of luxury accommodation to choose from.
-There are 115 rooms, either in the boutique manor house (18 rooms) or in garden suites .
+There are 113 guest rooms and suites, either in The Manor House (18 suites) or elsewhere on the estate.
 Its facilities include four restaurants, a spa, gym, hair salon, business centre, four swimming pools, tennis courts, a leisure centre with Kidz Club, cycling, hiking and jogging trails.
 There is a discount on green fees for hotel guests.

 There is a full-size range with multiple bays close to the clubhouse, with a large short-game area, separate greens for putting and chipping.
 A separate practice facility at Bramble Hill, adjoining Fancourt Links, is home to The Academy at Fancourt, managed by Doug Wood and Garth Milne of Wanna Be A Champion Golf & Fitness Academy.
 The Academy at Fancourt utilises the latest technology.
 Val Holland is the head coach.